d-mozulyov/CachedBuffers/README.md

 As a bonus there is an `NcMove` function accessible in the CachedBuffers.pas module which on the average is two times faster than the standard `Move` but which is designed for the non-overlapping memory areas.

 ##### TCachedBuffer
 The `TCachedBuffer` is a mutual ancestor for the `TCachedReader` and the `TCachedWriter`.
 The main class property is the `Memory`.
 It is a allocated memory buffer aligned to 4KB which also has `Previous` и `Additional` areas (the description will be given below).
 The size of the buffer is set in a constructor where the default value is 64KB.
 If the size is not multiple of 4KB then the size automatically align (e.g. 5000 aligns to 8192).
+Please note that in some cases (for example, fixed or preallocated), the size of the memory buffer, as well as the previous/additional areas, may be aligned to 1KB or be completely absent.
 ![](http://dmozulyov.ucoz.net/CachedBuffers/MemoryScheme.png)

 To fill or read the buffer is used `Current`/`Overflow` pair. `Current` indicates the position in a buffer and allows the direct access to the memory. `Overflow` is an upper limit of the buffer. `Margin` defines the number of bytes accessible in a buffer (`Overflow - Current`).
 The `Flush` function updates the buffer and returns the number of bytes accessible in a buffer (`Margin`).
 The function may return 0 if the reading or writing is over.